-Powerful Earthquake Roils Central Mexico, Leaving At Least 50 People Dead
+Powerful Earthquake Roils Central Mexico, Leaving Dozens Of People Dead

 In its preliminary assessment, the U.S. Geological Survey said the magnitude 7.1 earthquake's epicenter was just over 3 miles east-northeast of Raboso, in the state of Puebla, some 75 miles southeast of Mexico City.

 At least 42 people were killed in the neighboring state of Morelos, according to a report issued by Gov. Graco Ramirez.
-Alfredo Del Mazo, governor of the state of Mexico, tweeted that at least eight people have died in his state, as well.
-It was not immediately clear how many others had died in the surrounding areas.
+Alfredo Del Mazo, governor of the state of Mexico, tweeted that at least nine people have died in his state.
+And Puebla Gov. Tony Gali told an emergency meeting of local officials that at least 26 people had died there, several of whom were children.

 #NMINFORMA | 📽 Sismo provoca daños en varios edificios de la Ciudad de México. pic.twitter.com/dd3JZfbeoN— NoventaMinutos.MX (@NMinutosMX) September 19, 2017